Buying Guides

 Best Large Capacity

-Realistic capacity: 35-42 pairs of mixed shoes (applying the mirage discount of 15-30%).
-28-35 pairs of men's sneakers.
-Remove one tier for boots and you lose 3-4 pairs of capacity but gain one boot-height space.
+Realistic capacity: 35-42 pairs mixed shoes (mirage discount: 15-30%).
+28-35 pairs men's sneakers.
+Remove one tier for boots — you lose 3-4 pairs of capacity but gain one boot-height space.

 HOMIDEC 6-Tier Shoe Storage Cabinet — Best Budget